 Serving Suggestion

-Korean soybean paste stew is boiling on a stove to serve with turnip kimchi.
+Korean soybean paste stew boiling on a stove to serve with turnip kimchi.

 If you want to enjoy authentic Korean dining, boil up some good Doenjang Jjigae (Korean soybean paste stew) to serve with your kimchi.
 That’s so Korean!

-Turnip green kimchi is served with rice, doenjang jjigae and seaweed.
+Turnip green kimchi served with rice, doenjang jjigae.

 With a bowl of hot steamed rice, Korean soybean stew, and kimchi, my Korean comfort meal was born.